zimeg/slack-sandbox/.devcontainer/README.md

 # 🗄️ .devcontainer

-A [development container][container] provides a predefined environment with some tools needed for development, which can be useful in remote settings.
+A [development container][container] provides a predefined environment with some tools needed for development, which can be useful in remote settings such as [Codespaces][codespaces].

 This specific container packages [the Slack CLI][cli] with a few languages and runtimes.